ohthepain/powermad/README.md

 # powermad

 Web-based MIDI sequencer/arpeggiator/MIDI sysex librarian.
+It lets you

-Control your hardware MIDI synths from a web browser.
+- Control your hardware MIDI synths from a web browser.

-Save sequences to the cloud and share them with others!
+- Save sequences to the cloud and share them with others!

+[!NOTE]
-Currently supports only Korg Minilogue XD.
+> Currently supports only Korg Minilogue XD.

 # Requirements